• Skip to primary navigation

 Step 1

-If you prefer to remove seeds, just cut in half lengthwise and scoop out the seeds.
+If you prefer to remove the seeds, cut them in half lengthwise and scoop them out.

 cucumbers cut in half with seeds scooped out